-Finding a place to stay during your trip in our country is not so complicated.
-We recommend you to visit Chilean websites that offer rentals, apartments or rooms, where you can find something to meet your needs.
+Finding a place to live during your stay in Chile isn’t too difficult.
+We recommend that you visit Chilean websites that offer houses, apartments or rooms for rent, where you will be able to find something to meet your needs.

-*All services mentioned in these websites are external to Learn Chile, and therefore we are not liable for their operation or their pricing.
+*None of the services mentioned above are owned by Learn Chile, and as such we do not accept any liability for their operations or pricing.

-Apart from the extreme weather conditions present in the Andes and the Atacama Desert, Chile has a wonderful warm weather.
-Due to its topography and the length from North to South, Chile has a wide range of weather conditions.
+Apart from the extreme weather conditions present in the Andes and the Atacama Desert, Chile largely enjoys a temperate climate.
+However, due to its topography and length from north to south, the country is exposed to a wide range of climates.

-– Semi-arid in the North, between Arica and La Serena.
+– Desert climate in the north, between Arica and La Serena.

-– Temperate and rainy from south Concepción until Punta Arenas.
+– Temperate and rainy from Concepción to Punta Arenas.

-Chile is located in the Southern Hemisphere, consequently, student arriving in August can expect a mild winter weather, that changes rapidly towards spring.
-Students arriving in March can expect a summer weather changing later on to autumn and then winter by the end of the semester.
+As Chile is located in the Southern Hemisphere, students arriving in August can expect mild winter weather, which rapidly shifts towards spring.
+Students arriving in March can expect summer weather, moving towards autumn and then winter by the end of the semester.

-The official currency in our country is the Chilean peso, abbreviated CLP.
-During 2017, the value of the Chilean peso has ranged between CLP 630 and 680 per 1 USD.
-Besides paying in cash, credit card payment is widely accepted in the Chilean market.
-From large department stores to the payment of utilities, credit cards can be used at all times.
-You can also pay through the internet.
+The official currency in Chile is the Chilean peso (ISO code: CLP).
+During 2017, the value of the Chilean peso fluctuated between CLP 630 and 680 per USD 1.00.
+Besides paying in cash, credit and debit cards are widely accepted in Chile, and can be used everywhere from large department stores to paying your utilities bills.
+Online payment systems are also widely available.

-Our country has been acknowledged as a pioneer in terms of investment and territorial scope of phone and internet.
-This has allowed us to be part of the globalized world and be permanently in touch with the rest of the world.
+Chile has been acknowledged as a pioneer in terms of investment in and coverage of its telephone and internet services, enabling the country to easily maintain contact with the rest of the world.